Dontrell, Who Kissed the Sea

 (cast size: 7)

-Dontrell, Who Kissed the Sea was first produced at the Source Festival in Washington DC in June, 2014 under the direction of Mark Hairston and subsequently received an NNPN Rolling World Premiere in 2015 with productions in Los Angeles, Indianapolis, Cleveland, Washington, DC, and Eugene, OR.
+Dontrell, Who Kissed the Sea was first produced at the Source Festival in Washington DC in June, 2014 under the direction of Mark Hairston and subsequently received an NNPN Rolling World Premiere in 2015.
 Script and licensing are available through Samuel French.

 CRITIC'S CHOICE.
 "A mesmerizing blend of magical realism and poetic social comment..." - Los Angeles Times